Diyarbakır: Republic of Turkey

 In January 1928, Diyarbakır became the center of the First Inspectorate-General, a regional subdivision for an area containing the provinces of Hakkari, Van, Şırnak, Mardin, Siirt, Bitlis and Şanlıurfa.
 In a reorganization of the provinces in 1952, Diyarbakır city was made the administrative capital of the Diyarbakır Province.
 In 1993, Diyarbakir was established as a Metropolitan Municipality.
 Its districts are Bağlar, Bismil, Ergani, Hazro, Kayapinar, Çermik, Çinar, Eğil, Dicle, Kulp, Kocaköy, Lice, Silvan, Sur, Yenişehir, Hani and Çüngüş.

-The American-Turkish Pirinçlik Air Force Base near Diyarbakır, was operational from 1956 to 1997.
+The American-Turkish Pirinçlik Air Force Base near Diyarbakır was operational from 1956 to 1997.

 Diyarbakır has seen much violence in recent years, involving Turkish security forces, the Kurdistan Workers Party (PKK), and the Islamic State of Iraq and the Levant (ISIL).
 Between 8 November 2015 and 15 May 2016 large parts of Sur were destroyed in fighting between the Turkish military and the PKK.
+In early November 2015, Kurdish lawyer and human rights activist Tahir Elçi was killed in the Sur district during a press statement in which he had been calling for a de-escalation in violence between the PKK and the Turkish state.